janisliepins/cheet-sheets/docker.md

 `docker system df`

-Delete everything that is not running
+Delete everything that is not running (all stopped containers, all volumes not used by at least one container, all networks not used by at least one container, all dangling images)

 `docker system prune`